-Courtney Dressing, Assistant Professor.
+Courtney Dressing, Professor.
 Searching for small, potentially habitable exoplanets orbiting nearby stars, characterizing planet host stars to improve stellar and planetary parameters, Investigating the dependence of planet occurrence on stellar and planetary properties.

 Raymond Jeanloz, Professor.
 Planetary geophysics, high-pressure physics, national and international security, science-based policy.